tap349/tap349.github.io/_posts/2017-05-30-javascript.md

 use semicolons:

-- after all single statements (variable/constant declarations, imports, etc.)
+- after all single statements (variable/constant declarations, imports/exports, etc.)

 don't use semicolons: